KamilMrowka/KamilMrowka/README.md

-## My philosophy
+## The way I am
+- Please **be passionate** around me, that's the fuel
-- **Build fast AND intentionally** - I believe in building mental models through abstractions AND diving deep into the hows and whys
+- **Build fast AND intentionally** - abstract mental models AND diving deep into the hows and whys, having both is the way
+- Impulsively trying to **explain computer science to everyone**
-- **If I find it worth learning - I'm learning it.**
+- **If I find it worth learning - I'm learning it.** - Oh, limited hours in a day?
+FINE...
+I'll prioritize
-- *"A jack of all trades is a master of none, but oftentimes better than a master of one"* (Yes, that's the actuall quote)
+- *"A jack of all trades is a master of none, but oftentimes better than a master of one"* (Yes, that's the actual quote)
 - keyboard fast, mouse slow 🦍

 ### Main Languages
 ![Java](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=java&logoColor=white)